 A project now that will pay dividends throughout the year is setting up a rain barrel.
 Whether you purchase one or make it yourself, a rain barrel has a spigot, so you can hook it up to your hose and use it for filling water balloons or watering the garden.
 No matter what week of camp it is, if summer produces some excellent rains, go for a walk afterward and jump in every puddle you can find.
 Parental participation is encouraged!

 Earth-friendly lesson: Your kids will realize that the earth gives them a lot of water to recycle and to use for fun.
 Plus, when you show your kids how to conserve water, they’ll see that even the smallest things they do inside count, too, like shutting off the tap while brushing their teeth or taking a quick shower instead of a bath.

-A low-maintenance way to help your children learn about nature is by talking a walk.
+A low-maintenance way to help your children learn about nature is by taking a walk.
 Paint a colorful walking stick or nature wand first to make the journey even more exciting.
 Pack a small and easily carried bag with a notebook, writing instruments, jars for collecting specimens or rocks, and a magnifying glass.
 Then let your kids lead the way and stop when they see a sight they want to draw, a bug they want to examine or observations they want to note and research later.
 If they need more motivation, turn the journey into a nature-themed scavenger hunt.

 Earth-friendly lesson: Sometimes you just need to be one with nature to appreciate its many wonders and understand that every creature and element is essential to the whole.
 Children will be more likely to remember what they’ve seen and learned when they document it themselves, whether in pictures or words.